lrsjng/h5ai/README.md

 * adds an info page at `/_h5ai`
 * sort order is preserved while browsing
 * removes PHP error messages on thumbnail generation
-* fixes PHP problems with zipped download
+* fixes PHP some problems with packed download
+* adds support for tarred downloads
 * changes crumb image for folders with an index file
-* adds support for tarred downloads
 * adds `index.php` to use h5ai in non-Apache environments
 * switches from [Datejs](http://www.datejs.com) to [Moment.js](http://momentjs.com)
 * adds [underscore.js](http://underscorejs.org)